Administrative Staff

 she / her

-Ashley McEneny is the Communications Manager for SilverKite Community Arts®, a filmmaker, teaching artist, and advocate for the role of the arts in community health and well-being.
-With a degree from the Savannah College of Art and Design (SCAD), she brings a background in storytelling, media, and education to her work.
+Ashley McEneny is an advocate for the role of the arts in community health and well-being.
+With a degree from the Savannah College of Art and Design, she brings her experience in collaborative visual storytelling and her passion for all things that bring people together through art and connection.

 Program Assistant